Ideas & Inspiration

 Plants That Purify Air

-- Check the plant tag to find out how much light your plant needs.
+- Light.
+Check the plant tag to find out how much light your plant needs.
 Place plants away from heat vents and cold drafts.